Foundation42/Trimphone/examples/browser-starter/README.md

 Then open the printed local URL (default `http://localhost:5173`).
 Use `--host` if you want to test from other devices.

+Click **Dial Local Echo** to immediately call a built-in echo service registered inside the browser.
+This gives you an instant success case without needing any other address.

 ### Bun Dev Server

 You can also use Bun’s built-in dev server: